-Citigroup has “plenty of time” to dispose of its 49 percent ownership in the brokerage, owned jointly with Morgan Stanley (MS), Pandit said today on a conference call.
+Citigroup has “plenty of time” to dispose of its 49 percent ownership in the brokerage, owned jointly with Morgan Stanley (MS:US), Pandit said today on a conference call.
 Pandit was responding to a question of whether New York-based Citigroup would be open to selling the entire stake this year.

 The bank’s investment is included in Citi Holdings, the unit with more than $200 billion of unwanted assets.
 Pandit has been selling riskier assets as the lender, ranked third by assets in the U.S., moves to strengthen its balance sheet and win approval from regulators to buy back shares and raise its dividend.